Alex Murdaugh's defense rests after 14 witnesses over two weeks in double murder trial

 The prosecution, which featured 61 witnesses over three weeks of testimony, said they plan to seek testimony from four or five rebuttal witnesses on Tuesday.
 Judge Clifton Newman also ruled jurors will be allowed to visit the family's sprawling estate after the rebuttal witnesses but prior to closing arguments.

-The 14th and final defense witness was the defendant's brother John Marvin Murdaugh, who testified in emotional terms that law enforcement released the crime scene back to the family without cleaning up Paul Murdaugh's remains.
+The 14th and final defense witness was the defendant's brother John Marvin Murdaugh, who testified in emotional terms about cleaning up Paul Murdaugh's remains after law enforcement released the crime scene back to the family.

 "It had not been cleaned up.
 I saw blood, I saw brains, I saw pieces of skull," he testified through tears.
 "For some reason I thought it was something that I needed to do for Paul to clean it up.
 It felt like it was the right thing to do.
 I felt like I owed him, and I started cleaning.
 I can promise you no mother or father or aunt or uncle should ever have to see and do what I did that day."